-Our paid performances are accessible only through an internet browser.
+This performance is accessible only through an internet browser.
 If you have an existing at-home system with a SmartTV or device that allows you to stream, cast, or mirror to your television set, you may use that method to watch our performances.

-(Please note that, while we are happy to provide these tips on how to watch these paid performances on other devices, we are unable to provide any customer service or technical support for TV streaming.)
+(Please note that, while we are happy to provide these tips on how to watch performances on other devices, we are unable to provide any customer service or technical support for TV streaming.)

 In addition to the regular sound capabilities of your chosen viewing device, there is a volume control button inside the video stream of the play, located in the lower right corner of the video frame.

-Yes, there is a video resolution quality located in the lower right corner of the video frame.
+Yes, there is a video resolution quality button located in the lower right corner of the video frame.
 It usually defaults to "auto" to adjust to your bandwidth automatically, but you may opt to control this manually if you prefer.
 If the video is continually starting and stopping, you may want to try reducing video quality.
 Here is an article with a thorough explanation of internet speed as matched to the video player quality, as well as the ability to test your internet speed.

 Yes, there is an option to view the video in full screen mode.
 That option is located in the lower right corner of the video frame.
 To exit full screen mode at any time, you can press the "Esc" button to return to the main viewing page.

 Yes, closed-captioning can be turned on directly through the video player.